 We do not rent or sell Personal Information, Persistent Identifiers, or any other information that we collect from Users, or exploit it for financial gain in any other way.
 Code.org will never share or grant rights to Personal Information with other third-party organizations to use without your consent, except as part of a specific program or feature for which you will have the explicit ability and choice to opt-in.

 Part of our educational program is to offer professional learning workshops to prepare teachers to offer computer science courses.
-If you are a Teacher participating in one of these workshops, your name and contact information will be shared with the facilitator and/or professional learning organization hosting the workshop, and they may have access to your continued progress in our online professional learning courses in order to coach or facilitate your learning.
+If you are a Teacher participating in one of these workshops, your name and contact information will be shared with the facilitator and/or the Code.org Local Partner(s) who runs the professional learning program in your area.
+In addition, the facilitator, Local Partner(s), and your school district will have the opportunity to access your continued progress in our in-person and online professional learning courses in order to coach you, facilitate your additional learning, and follow your professional development progress.
+(In some cases, your school district may require this information in order to compensate you for workshop attendance).
 They may also be able to see your overall class progress to support your classroom.
-They will not have any data on specific Students.
+Local Partners and facilitators will not have any data on specific Students, but they will be able to see the overall number of students and class demographics.
 If Code.org is paying for your travel to our professional learning workshops for Teachers, we will - with your explicit permission - share your name and contact information with our travel partner to facilitate booking your travel.

-We also provide teachers other opportunities (such as when adding their school to the map of schools teaching Computer Science) to share their contact information — at their option and under their control — with a Code.org Regional Partner so that teachers can be contacted about local professional learning workshops, resources, and events.
+We also provide teachers other opportunities (such as when adding their school to the map of schools teaching Computer Science) to share their contact information (name, school, email) — at their option and under their control — with a Code.org Local Partner so that teachers can be contacted about local professional learning workshops, resources, and events.

-Our Regional Partners will be able to see de-identified demographic information and usage of courses and professional learning programs for schools and districts in their area.
-They will not see names or contact information of any Teacher unless you choose to share it as part of signing up for a local professional learning workshop or joining their professional learning program.
+Our Local Partners will be able to see de-identified demographic information and usage of courses and professional learning programs for schools and districts in their area.
+They will not see names or contact information of any Teacher unless that Teacher chooses to share it as part of signing up for a local professional learning workshop or joining their professional learning program.

 Some of our Users choose to post their code-creations to social networks.
 This functionality is entirely optional.
 When you post content to social networks, the actual content posted is entirely at your control, and never posted automatically on your behalf.
 Typically this content includes only the code (app or animation or game or other) that you wrote, posted alongside any other remarks you may choose to add to it.